ValiHar/GovDataDashboard/README.md

 This GovData Dashboard is based on GovData.de and is part of my application for the Tech4Germany Engineering Fellowship.

 To run this application you need to have node and npm installed.
+To run this application you need to have node and npm installed.
+To build/run this website please move to the root directory in your commandline and install the projects dependencies with `npm install`.

 The project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.0.